microsoft/BuildTourHack/stories/2/211_Centennial.md

-# Task 2.1.1 - Add Desktop Bridge Support using Visual Studio 2017
+# Task 2.1.1 - Add Desktop Bridge support using Visual Studio 2017

-This task will guide you through the process of converting an existing Win32 Desktop app to a Desktop Bridge UWP App using Visual Studio 2017.
+This task will guide you through the process of converting an existing Win32 desktop app to a Desktop Bridge UWP app using Visual Studio 2017.
-There are a lot of steps to correctly setup Visual Studio 2017 to build and package your Win32 App as a UWP app.
+There are a lot of steps to correctly set up Visual Studio 2017 to build and package your Win32 app as a UWP app.
 Each update of Visual Studio 2017 had made this process easier.
 Future updates to Visual Studio 2017 will most likely add Desktop Bridge project templates that will automate this process.
-Until then, please follow this steps carefully.
+Until then, please follow these steps carefully.

 ## Prerequisites

 * Basic knowledge of C# development